In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 SPF can get a softfail or a hardfail, you determine that at the end of the record.

-• With -all: The SPF record has designated the host as NOT being allowed to send (Reject, Hardfail).
+• With -all: The SPF record specifies that the host is NOT authorized to send emails and instructs email receivers to reject them.

 Most mailbox providers will treat soft and hard- fails directives similarly, but it is recommended to mirror the DMARC policy as the technology is deployed: use softfail (~all) if the DMARC policies are “none” and “quarantine”, and use hardfail (-all) if you have moved to a “reject” policy.